Pietot/Maze-Maker-Solver/README.md

 - Set the speed of the animation

-- Download the maze's array as a text file
+- Download the maze to a png file and the maze's array as a text file

 ## 2 - Maze generation algorithms